nixworks/public/news/2006/03/2/index.md

 ##### European Central Bank
 ### [ The European Central Bank raises Euro base interest rates by 0.25% to 2.5%.
 The move affects the 12 members of the Eurozone. ](/news/2006/03/2/the-european-central-bank-raises-euro-base-interest-rates-by-0-25-to-2-5-the-move-affects-the-12-members-of-the-eurozone.md)
-_Context: European Central Bank, EUR, Eurozone_
+_Context: Eurozone, European Central Bank, EUR_

 ##### Kenya
 ### [ Kenya: Masked gunmen, since revealed to be Kenyan police, attack the offices of leading newspaper "The Standard" and its television station KTN, following their report that President Mwai Kibaki held secret meetings with key opposition figure Kalonzo Musyoka. ](/news/2006/03/2/kenya-masked-gunmen-since-revealed-to-be-kenyan-police-attack-the-offices-of-leading-newspaper-the-standard-and-its-television-station.md)
-_Context: Kalonzo Musyoka, President, KTN, Kenya, The Standard, Mwai Kibaki_
+_Context: KTN, President, Mwai Kibaki, Kenya, The Standard, Kalonzo Musyoka_

 ##### CIA flights
 ### [ CIA flights: French newspaper "Le Figaro" reveals that the attorney general of Bobigny has opened up an investigation concerning the landing of a CIA flight in Le Bourget Airport following a complaint deposed at the end of December 2005 by NGOs International Federation of Human Rights Leagues and the French "Ligue des droits de l'homme". ](/news/2006/03/2/cia-flights-french-newspaper-le-figaro-reveals-that-the-attorney-general-of-bobigny-has-opened-up-an-investigation-concerning-the-landin.md)
-_Context: Le Bourget Airport, Bobigny, Ligue des droits de l'homme, International Federation of Human Rights Leagues, attorney general, CIA, Le Figaro, NGO, CIA flights_
+_Context: attorney general, Le Figaro, NGO, Ligue des droits de l'homme, International Federation of Human Rights Leagues, Le Bourget Airport, CIA, CIA flights, Bobigny_

 ##### U.S. President
 ### [ Just two days before U.S. President George W. Bush is scheduled to visit Pakistan, a car bomb exploded in the Marriott Hotel Karachi parking lot adjacent to a United States consulate in Karachi, killing at least four people including a US diplomat and his driver and injuring at least fifty others. ](/news/2006/03/2/just-two-days-before-u-s-president-george-w-bush-is-scheduled-to-visit-pakistan-a-car-bomb-exploded-in-the-marriott-hotel-karachi-parkin.md)
-_Context: Pakistan, Karachi, George W. Bush, consulate, U.S. President_
+_Context: Pakistan, U.S. President, Karachi, George W. Bush, consulate_

 ##### Prison riot
 ### [ A prison riot involving close to 1,300 prisoners at Afghanistan's Pul-e-Charkhi prison ended after four days. ](/news/2006/03/2/a-prison-riot-involving-close-to-1-300-prisoners-at-afghanistan-s-pul-e-charkhi-prison-ended-after-four-days.md)
-_Context: prison riot, Afghanistan, Pul-e-Charkhi prison_
+_Context: Afghanistan, prison riot, Pul-e-Charkhi prison_

 ##### Milan
 ### [ Italian judges in Milan to charge Prime Minister Silvio Berlusconi and David Mills (husband of Tessa Jowell, a British Minister) in connection with a bribery scandal. ](/news/2006/03/2/italian-judges-in-milan-to-charge-prime-minister-silvio-berlusconi-and-david-mills-husband-of-tessa-jowell-a-british-minister-in-connect.md)
-_Context: bribes, Tessa Jowell, Milan, David Mills, Silvio Berlusconi_
+_Context: David Mills, Tessa Jowell, Silvio Berlusconi, Milan, bribes_

 ##### President
 ### [ Former Iranian President Mohammad Khatami, member of the moderate wing of the regime, describes the Holocaust as a "historical reality," contradicting the current leader Mahmoud Ahmadinejad, an extremist who has described it as a "myth" the previous year. ](/news/2006/03/2/former-iranian-president-mohammad-khatami-member-of-the-moderate-wing-of-the-regime-describes-the-holocaust-as-a-historical-reality-co.md)
-_Context: Holocaust, Mahmoud Ahmadinejad, President, Mohammad Khatami_
+_Context: Mohammad Khatami, President, Mahmoud Ahmadinejad, Holocaust_

 ## [Previous Day...](/news/2006/03/1/index.md)